sgmurphy/wordpress-plugins/wpforms-lite/readme.txt

 You can easily customize your contact forms with our section dividers, HTML blocks, and CSS.
 Embedding forms in Elementor and Divi has never been easier thanks to our native integrations.

-We also knew that our developer friends may want more control, so we added tons of hooks and filters.
+We also know that our developer friends may want more control, so we added tons of hooks and filters.

 = Full WPForms Feature List =